CopOnTheRun/btrview/README.md

 * python-treelib
 * python-rich

-If you have pip installed you can grab btrview from the python package index with `pip install btrview`.
-Using pip to install btrview will also install the required python dependencies.
-In addition installing via pip will add the `btrview` command to your path allowing you to run the command from anywhere on the system.
+The easiest way to download btrview is to use [pipx](https://pipx.pypa.io/stable/installation/) to download it from the python package index.
+Use the command `pipx --system-site-packages install btrview`.
+Using pipx to install btrview will also install the required python dependencies and add the `btrview` command to your path allowing you to run the command from anywhere on the system.

-If you don't feel like installing via pip you can download it via `git clone https://github.com/CopOnTheRun/btrview` then `cd btrview`.
+If you don't feel like installing via pipx you can download it via `git clone https://github.com/CopOnTheRun/btrview` then `cd btrview`.
 From within the btrview directory you can run the script with `python -m btrview`.
 Note that if you clone the repository you'll need to make sure you have all the dependencies installed already.

 ## Some Qs and As: